NCEAS/metacat/helm/README.md

 ingress:
   tls:
     - hosts:
-        # hostname is auto-populated from the value of
+        # hostname is auto-populated from the value of global.metacatExternalBaseUrl
-        #     metacat:
-        #       server.name: &extHostname myHostName.com
         - knb.test.dataone.org
       secretName: tls-secret
 ```